Ravinayak07/Python-Notes/NOTES/3_Variables.md

 ## Problem:

-- I want to create a global variable inside the fun.
+- I want to create a global variable inside the fun (i.e in local scope).
 Is it possible??

 ```py
 # Error